danachen/Ruby/reduce.md

 hsh
 ```

-5. This is an example of how reduce can be used in a procedural Fibo problem
+5. This is an example of how reduce can be used in a procedural Fibo problem.

 ```ruby
 p (3..10).reduce([1, 1]){|(a, b), _| [b, a+b]}